 But the way you’ll know it’s time to adjust those awake windows is that your baby will likely start fighting falling asleep more than they did before, or taking longer than usual to fall asleep (even if they’re content in doing so!).
 For independent sleepers, we aim for them to fall asleep within 5-10 minutes of being laid in their cribs.
 So when they start taking more than 10 minutes to fall asleep, they’re likely not tired enough and it’s time to shift that schedule!

-Another sign it’s time to lengthen your baby’s awake window is they start taking shorter naps than before – they may not have enough sleep pressure to nap any longer!
+Another sign it’s time to lengthen your baby’s awake window is they start taking shorter naps than before, waking more in the night, or starting the day extra early – they may not have enough sleep pressure to get the same long stretch of sleep they used to!

 If either of these signs is happening over a few days and it’s been a couple of weeks since you’ve adjusted their schedule, it’s likely time to lengthen those wake windows.